 The final driver is displacement, which is similar to downsizing but with a key difference, the customer is not choosing to move to a smaller place, and it is involuntary.
 While the services you offer for a customer that’s been displaced will be similar to those you offer customers that are downsizing, from a customer service perspective, it’s vital that you and your staff treat the customer with more care and kindness.
 Displacement for whatever reason will mean your customer is going through extreme stress as well as an emotional time, so ensure that your company is prepared to help them get through this tough time by eliminating one aspect that’s giving them stress.

 While the 4Ds of self storage can make up a large portion of the demand for your company’s services, it’s important to remember that the customer is going through something terrible and also extremely stressful.
 Make sure your staff is well-trained to handle these situations, and your service makes the experience as stress-free as possible.
 All of this will make your business run better, but more importantly, give your customers a positive experience which they are likely to share with other potential renters.

-Recommended article: Self Storage Trends to Watch in 2021
+Recommended article: Self Storage Trends to Watch

 At Storeganise, we make your business more efficient, automating every aspect of your self storage service.
 This includes facility and tenant management, online booking, monthly billing, tracking occupancy rates, and much more.

 Get a firsthand look by claiming a free account or booking a personalized demo.